 - Apply Moisturizer: Use an oil-free moisturizer regularly.
 Apply it right after you have washed your face.
 Proper hydration is crucial to prevent blackheads.

 - Stop Touching Your Blackheads: Doing so can spread the oil and give you more blackheads.
 Use a blackhead extractor to remove stubborn ones.

 Try these tips to prevent those ugly dots from popping up now and then.
 Home remedies may not give you quick results; you need to wait for a few weeks before you start noticing results.
 Be consistent and patient with the treatment method you are following.
 However, if you have stubborn blackheads, do not waste time and get in touch with a dermatologist.

 Is it possible to avoid blackheads?

-Yes, it’s possible if you follow a proper skin care routine for treating blackheads and acne.
+Yes, it is possible if you follow a proper skin care routine for treating blackheads and acne.

 Is it okay to squeeze the blackheads?

 No!
-Avoid it even if you are using blackhead removing tools.
+Avoid squeezing blackheads, even if you are using blackhead removing tools.
 Let the professionals take care of that.